hemakongi/01FE19BEC251/Assignment/Parking/readme.md

 Parking System

-here, sensor_entrance(to detect the vehicle coming in) sensor_exit(to detect the vehicle going out)
+Here, sensor_entrance(to detect the vehicle coming in)

+sensor_exit(to detect the vehicle going out)

 Basically there are 2 sensors which are placed one at the entrance and another at the exit.when the vehicle is detected by the sensor the password is set and open the gate.